braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/customer_feedback.md

 In Android, the News Feed and feedback form are implemented as [Fragments][2] that are available in the Braze Android UI project.
 View [Google's documentation on Fragments][3] for information on how to add a Fragment to an Activity.

+{% alert important %}
->  The Android UI Fragments do not automatically track session analytics.
-To ensure that sessions are tracked correctly, you should call `IAppboy.openSession()` when your app is opened (learn more about [tracking user sessions][6]).
+The Android UI Fragments do not automatically track session analytics.
+To ensure that sessions are tracked correctly, you should call `IAppboy.openSession()` when your app is opened.
+Learn more about [tracking user sessions]({{ site.baseurl }}/developer_guide/platform_integration_guides/android/analytics/tracking_sessions/).
+{% endalert %}

 ## Braze Feedback Form